Ethiopian Airlines: Cloud Nine

-Ethiopian Airlines' Business Class is named Cloud Nine.
+Ethiopian Airlines' business class is named Cloud Nine.
 Passengers travelling in this class are provided with onboard amenities and a wide variety of reading material.
 On routes operated with Boeing 777-200LR equipment passengers are provided with sleeper seats and on-demand audio and video services, with 85 channels on 15.4 inch IFE screens.

 Economy Class

-A variety of meals —ranging from light snacks to hot dishes— and amenities are provided to passengers flying on this class, both depending upon the length of the flight.
-Reclining seats and on-demand audio and video, with 80 channels and 8.9-inched screens, are available on Boeing 777-200LR services.
+A variety of meals — ranging from light snacks to hot dishes — and amenities are provided to passengers flying in this class, depending upon the length of the flight.
+Reclining seats and on-demand audio and video, with 80 channels and 8.9-inch screens, are available on Boeing 777-200LR services.

 Lounges

 Ethiopian Airlines passengers are offered two lounges at Bole International Airport.
 Cloud Nine passengers can wait for the departure of flights at the Cloud Nine Lounge, where they are provided with a wide variety of amenities, as well as personal computers or wireless connection.
 Likewise, ShebaMiles cardholders with Gold or Silver status can make use of the Sheba Miles Lounge facilities.
-Customer Service agents are available at both lounges in order to assist passengers with any query regarding their flights.

 Accidents and incidents

 According to the Aviation Safety Network records for Ethiopian Airlines, the airline has had 61 accidents and incidents since 1965, plus six more for Ethiopian Air Lines, the airline's former name.
 As of March 2019, these occurrences resulted in 494 deaths.
 On 10 March 2019, Ethiopian Airlines Flight 302, a 4-month-old Boeing 737 MAX 8 crashed shortly after takeoff from Addis Ababa en route to Nairobi, killing all 157 people on board from more than 30 different nations.
-Prior to the 2019 accident, a hijacking was the carrier's deadliest accident, when an aircraft crashed into the Indian Ocean due to fuel starvation in 1996.
+Before the 2019 accident, a hijacking was the carrier's deadliest accident when an aircraft crashed into the Indian Ocean due to fuel starvation in 1996.
 The third-deadliest accident occurred in 2010, when an aircraft crashed into the Mediterranean Sea shortly after it departed Beirut–Rafic Hariri International Airport, killing all 90 people on board.
 The crash of a Boeing 737-200 in 1988 led to 35 fatalities and is the fourth deadliest accident experienced by the company.

 Controversies

 Ethnic profiling allegations

-In November and December 2020, Ethiopian Airlines was accused of banning or placing on leave those who are ethnic Tigrayans a minority, in relation to the Tigray War.
+In November and December 2020, Ethiopian Airlines was accused of banning or placing on leave those who are ethnic Tigrayans, in relation to the Tigray War.
 The company denied the allegation, stating no employee was "suspended or terminated due to their ethnic background".
-An article in The New York Times claimed the airlines' CEO, Tewolde Gebremariam, who is of Tigrayan origin, was also banned from leaving Ethiopia after the Tigray War started.
-Tewolde has been seen and interviewed at various international events since then.
+A December 2020 article in The New York Times claimed the airlines' CEO, Tewolde Gebremariam, who is of Tigrayan origin, was also banned from leaving Ethiopia after the Tigray War started.
+Tewolde has been seen and interviewed at international events in October 2021.